AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/using_the_api/floating_point_exceptions.md

 t = { [math.pow(2,31)] = 1 }
 ~~~

-Therefore, when running with floating-point exceptions enabled in your game settings, you must always make sure your table keys are smaller than `2^31` in order to avoid triggering a floating-point exception in LuaJIT.
+Therefore, when running with floating-point exceptions enabled in your engine settings, you must always make sure your table keys are smaller than `2^31` in order to avoid triggering a floating-point exception in LuaJIT.

 If you find any other valid Lua operations that cause floating-point exceptions in LuaJIT or any other code module built in to {{ProductName}}, please contact Autodesk Support and let us know.